 - Pour the cornstarch into a small bowl.

 - Put cornstarch in an open container.
-Cook, whisking until sauce is thick.
+Cook, whisking until the sauce is thick.

 Try to use it within 1-2 days of making it.

 But it can last 2 or 3 weeks if stored well.
 It can be stored in mason jars and kept in the fridge.

 Make ahead and freeze: This recipe is prepared 1 week before the deadline.
 Keep it covered and stored in a tightly sealed bag at home.

 Freezing: Let cool completely in an airtight freezer.
 Put the bag in the freezer to ensure that it freezes evenly.
 Then freeze overnight and then go back for use.